async-labs/drizzle/README.md

 - any website owner who has premium, valuable, unique content and wants to sell it via membership and subscriptions.

 # Why this product exists:
-In short, this product exists because the majority of publishers need an alternative revenue model as online ad revenue keeps declining.
+In short, this product exists because the majority of online publishers and content creators need an alternative revenue model as online ad revenue keeps declining.
+Many have great content that people are willing to pay for, but they don't have a simple way to put up a paywall or their current paywall is too diffcult to encourage users to pay.
+We've made this paywall easy to use on any website, and we've made the process of signing up and paying as seamless as possible.

-For more on that point, read:
+For more on ad revenue and why publishers must find alternative revenue sources, read:
 - Why Medium ditched ad-based business model and launches subscriptions: https://medium.com/@getdrizzle/subscriptions-on-medium-f23de6677464#.92s0vj4xa

 - Why online ad revenue is declining: https://medium.com/@getdrizzle/big-shifts-in-online-content-monetization-bdebd920bf4b#.oyjvxcqif

-- Why it is so hard for ad-supported business to pivot: https://medium.com/@getdrizzle/challenges-for-content-monetization-7a1b813ba19d#.wr3ousv2o
+- Why it's so hard for ad-supported business to pivot: https://medium.com/@getdrizzle/challenges-for-content-monetization-7a1b813ba19d#.wr3ousv2o

-If you're ready to try direct payments on your site, read about how you can get more paying users with this product: https://medium.com/@getdrizzle/how-to-get-more-subscribers-with-a-user-friendly-paywall-part-i-83887372547d#.y1ifi09us
+If you're ready to try direct payments on your site, check how you can get more paying users with this product: https://medium.com/@getdrizzle/how-to-get-more-subscribers-with-a-user-friendly-paywall-part-i-83887372547d#.y1ifi09us

 # Features
 ### Open-source license (this repo)
 - User-friendly paywall.
 Login with 2 clicks, pay with 2 clicks.
 Screenshots: https://medium.com/@getdrizzle/how-to-get-more-subscribers-with-a-user-friendly-paywall-part-i-83887372547d#.g0sx8k3km
-- Paywalled data is hidden via server-side method, not client-side.
+- Paywalled data is secure by hiding via server-side method, not client-side.
 - Paywall is server-side rendered.
 - Mobile-optimized.
 - Content performance metrics.
 See detailed analytics of user engagement on every web page with paywalled content: